 The hut has a wood stove (winter use only) and an outhouse.
 Firewood should be used sparingly, because it is carried in by volunteers.
 A creek south of the hut is open year-round for drinking water.
 For more information, see the VOC Wiki.

 Blackwater Creek FSR is ploughed in winter up to the start of Phelix Creek FSR near km 13 (2WD accessible with low clearance).
 This is the winter parking lot.
-In summer, drive 4.4 km up Phelix Creek FSR to the barricades at the second bridge and park (2WD accessible with moderate clearance; keep left at the fork before the bridge).
+In summer (outside of provincial wildlife closure, read more below), drive 4.4 km up Phelix Creek FSR to the barricades at the second bridge and park (2WD accessible with moderate clearance; keep left at the fork before the bridge).
 Walk up the road through a few cutblocks until the road becomes a trail and climbs through mature forest to Long Lake.
 If the lake is not frozen, walk around the north side to the hut.
 The total distance is 5.5 km and 600 m elevation gain (9.9 km and 1090 m in winter).
 In winter and especially in spring, there is overhead hazard along Phelix Creek FSR from large avalanche paths.

 2021 Phelix GPS track